rsvim/rsvim.github.io/docs/manual/get_started.md

 # Get Started

-This is the introduction page for User Manual.
+This document introduces manuals for RSVIM, you can contribute to this document on [GitHub](https://github.com/rsvim/rsvim.github.io).